Kometa-Team/Kometa/docs/config/radarr.md

 ![Radarr Details](radarr.png)

-Based on that UI, the settings would be [settings not based on things in this image are shown as `#`]:
+Based on that UI, the settings would be [settings not based on things in this image are shown as `#`; url and token are of course required they are not shown here to focus on the settings that are shown above]:

 ```yaml
 radarr: